JasperGeh/zotero_ai_tagger/readme.md

    - Your command line arguments
    - Relevant log output
    - Any error messages
+   - DO NOT include your API keys or other sensitive information

 ---
 **Note**: This tool is not officially affiliated with either Zotero or Anthropic.